hcrhall/AzureTerraformIntroWorkshop/guides/08_Modules.md

 In this example, we're going to use two modules:

-- Azure RM Network Module to create a Virtual Network and Network Subnet.
+- **AzureRM Network Module** to create a Virtual Network and Network Subnet.
-- Azure RM Compute Module to create a Linux Virtual Machine.
+- **AzureRM Compute Module** to create a Linux Virtual Machine.

 Modify your [variables.tf](../variables.tf) with the following contents:
 ```